stelauconseil/vds-verify/docs/faq-en.md

 # Frequently Asked Questions

-## What types of CEV are supported?
+## What types of VDS are supported?

 VDS Verify is able to decode and verify:

-- All CEVs compliant with the AFNOR xp-z42105 standard
+- All VDSs compliant with the AFNOR xp-z42105 standard

   - Today we list those affixed to the single-use identity proof of [France Identity](https://france-identite.gouv.fr/justificatif/)